 2 stages of soccer player mastery

 What we practice on our own matters!
-Every minute and hour matters.
+Every minute and hour counts.

 We live in a society that is go go go, so we don’t have much time to manage.